gaurav1780/comp1010practicalClassMaterial/week 8 - pre-lists/workshopPreLists.md

 ## Creating and operating on List objects

-**IMPORTANT: Students should pair up for this activity**.
+- Students should pair up for this activity.
 First person does odd-numbered activities, second person does even-numbered activities.

+- Activities should be completed in file `StudentActivityClient.java` in the project contained in archive file [workshopPreLists.zip](./codes/workshopPreLists.zip).

 ### Creating a list